Artist

 PLANETARIUM

-An all instrumental album (with just some wordless vocal parts), this has some orchestrated arrangements and is generally in a soft prog soundtrack-like vein that's not much representative of the italian prog sound.
+An all instrumental album (with just some wordless vocal parts), this has some orchestrated arrangements and is generally in a soft prog soundtrack-like vein that's not much representative of the Italian prog sound.
 The best cuts are on side two, the hypnotic War and the 11-minute long elaborate title-track Infinity with prominent organ.
 The medium length album (around 36 minutes) included eight tracks, four of which appeared on single.

 LP